NATALIE KARMALLY, OPERATIONS MANAGER

 Melissa grew up in the San Francisco Bay area, and moved to Monterey in 2000 to attend CSU Monterey Bay majoring in Social and Behavioral Science.
 Melissa has over a decade of experience working in the education field.
 Her passion in gardening and the hands on learning environment brought her to MEarth.
 She has been working with volunteers for several years in various organizations.
-With her organization and creativity skills, Melissa is excited to grow the volunteer program.
+With her organization and creativity skills, and experience at MEarth Melissa is excited to continuing growing the organizations programs.

 Katie comes to MEarth with a background in landscape architecture and psychology with degrees from Arizona State University.
 Growing up on the Central Coast she recognized the value of environmental stewardship and healthful living.
 Her passions lie within design, sustainability, food, education, and looking to solve various social justice issues.
 She has work experience in sales, publishing, media, design, political campaigns, and education.
 She is excited to be contributing to an organization whose vision aligns with her passion and values.